Vidya-2006-18/churn/README.md

 # churn
-This is a Telco customer churn prediction repository
+This is a Telco customer churn prediction repository.
+Author-Vidya